-This topic contains 6 replies, has 1 voice, and was last updated by Jim Clark-Dawe 2 months, 1 week ago.
+- This topic has 6 replies, 1 voice, and was last updated 5 months, 2 weeks ago by Jim Clark-Dawe.

 Rule 11 ( see Rico’s definition in previous discussion) occurs when there is overlap.
 What happens when there is a disagreement by the two skippers if there is a close overlap established.
 Ie the leeward boat hails he now has overlap but the windward boat thinks otherwise

 August 5, 2019 at 11:08 pm #98551Jim Clark-DaweGuest